-Canon G1 X versus Canon M3
+Canon G1 X vs M3

 The Canon PowerShot G1 X and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in January 2012 and February 2015.
 The G1X is a fixed lens compact, while the M3 is a mirrorless interchangeable lens camera.
-The cameras are based on an 1.5-inch (G1X) and an APS-C sensor.
-The G1X has a resolution of 14.2 megapixel, whereas the M3 provides 24 MP.
+The cameras are based on an 1.5-inch (G1X) and an APS-C (M3) sensor.
+The G1X has a resolution of 14.2 megapixels, whereas the M3 provides 24 MP.

-The physical size and weight of the Canon G1 X and the Canon M3 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X and the Canon M3.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is notably smaller (20 percent) than the Canon G1 X. In this context, it is worth noting that neither the G1X nor the M3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X has a lens built in, whereas the M3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.